airtai/fastagency/docs/docs/en/cli/cli.md

 **Commands**:

 * `build`: Build a Docker image for the FastAgency app
+* `deploy`: Deploy the Docker container for the...
 * `run`: Run a Docker container for the FastAgency app

 ### `fastagency docker build`